 If symptoms are minor, as they are for the vast majority of people, the NHS recommends those familiar, common-sense measures we often take when we’re feeling under the weather.
 These include getting plenty of rest, drinking plenty of water and using over-the-counter painkillers if required.

 Bear in mind, if your loved one’s condition deteriorates – such as them having breathing difficulties – or symptoms don’t go away within seven days, you should call the NHS on 111.
-They will advise on how to proceed.
+They’ll advise on how to proceed.

 Beyond treatment, it’s also really important to ensure your loved one does their bit to prevent the spread of infection – by removing themself from any unnecessary social contact and staying indoors.
 Of course, that also means maintaining good personal hygiene.